 Open Access Policy

 Al-ʿUṣūr al-Wusṭā is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-Authors retain their copyright and agree to license their articles with a Creative Commons "Attribution" 4.0 License, unless otherwise noted.
+Since 2015, authors retain their copyright and agree to license their articles with a Creative Commons "Attribution-NonCommercial-NoDerivatives" 4.0 License.
 You can read more about Creative Commons licenses at creativecommons.org.

 Al-ʿUṣūr al-Wusṭā is a no-fee journal.
 Authors are not charged for the publication of their articles.

-Al-ʿUṣūr al-Wusṭā is distributed through Columbia University’s Academic Commons.
+Al-ʿUṣūr al-Wusṭā is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.